References

 These references have been used to develop the content outlines for the ForestLearning website.

 AFG.
 2010.
-Australian Forest Growers Policy Statements: 4th Edition. http://www.afg.asn.au/AFG_Policy_Statements_4th_Edition.pdf
+Australian Forest Growers Policy Statements: 4th Editionhttp://www.afg.asn.au/AFG_Policy_Statements_4th_Edition.pdf

 AFS.
 2011a.
-Australian Forestry Standard Limited. http://www.forestrystandard.org.au/
+Australian Forestry Standard Limited. https://www.forestrystandard.org.au/

 AFS.
 2011b.
-Forest Management and Forest Products Chain of Custody Certification – Recognition of all accredited forest certification schemes is good practice – AFSL Paper, Australian Forestry Standard Limited, http://www.forestrystandard.org.au/resources/standards/AS4708-2013/AS4708-2013-GN02-Publish.pdf
+Forest Management and Forest Products Chain of Custody Certification – Recognition of all accredited forest certification schemes is good practice – AFSL Paper, Australian Forestry Standard Limited, https://www.forestrystandard.org.au/resources/standards

 AFSL.
 2007.
-Australian Standard: Chain of custody for certified wood and forest products, Australian Forestry Standard Limited, http://www.forestrystandard.org.au/resources/standards/4708.pdf
+Australian Standard: Chain of custody for certified wood and forest products, Australian Forestry Standard Limited, https://www.responsiblewood.org.au/standard-implementation/standards/australian

 BRS.
 2008.
 Australian Forest Profiles.
 Fact Sheet.
-Bureau of Rural Sciences (BRS), DAFF. http://www.daff.gov.au/brs/publications/series/forest-profiles
+Bureau of Rural Sciences (BRS), DAFF. https://www.agriculture.gov.au/abares/forestsaustralia/australias-forests/profiles

 Cannon, R.J.C.
 2007.
 The implications of predicted climate change for insect pests in the UK, with emphasis on non-indigenous species.
 In: H Fairweather & A Cowie (eds), Climate change research priorities for NSW primary industries, NSW Department of Primary Industries, Orange.